Mabel Louisa Dean Paul: Public figure

-Dean Paul has been described by many as a society beauty.
-Tall and slender, exquisitely gowned, displaying priceless jewels when in public, the London press at the time referred to her as "the beautiful Mrs. Atherton" and "a fascinating disturber of society".
-To those dearest of her friends, she was Nancy.
+has been described by many contemporaries as a celebrated society beauty.
+Tall and slender, exquisitely gowned, and frequently displaying priceless jewels in public, she was referred to by the London press as "the beautiful Mrs. Atherton" and "a fascinating disturber of Society".
+To those dearest of her friends, she was Nancy, while her novels were published under the pseudonym "Maimie Atherton".